 - People and Talent Risks which include attracting, engaging, retaining, and developing qualified people at all levels and ensuring that capability and capacity are always present.
-It also includes ensuring appropriate prevention, monitoring, and response to inappropriate behaviour and other reputational risks; - Succession Planning Risks which include ensuring there is a plan for emergency step up, as well as longer-term succession replacement for the CEO and NEOs; - Health and Safety Risks which include maintaining a healthy, safe, and effective workplace for employees, and complying with appropriate regulations; and - Compensation Risks which include oversight of Crombie's compensation practices to attract talent and drive performance and to identify and mitigate policies and practices that encourage inappropriate or excessive risks including fraud or manipulations of results.
+It also includes ensuring appropriate prevention, monitoring, and response to inappropriate behaviour and other reputational risks; - Succession Planning Risks which include ensuring there is a plan for emergency step up, as well as longer-term succession replacement for the CEO and NEOs; - Health and Safety Risks which include maintaining a healthy, safe, and effective workplace for employees, and complying with appropriate regulations; and - Compensation Risks which include oversight of Crombie's compensation practices to attract talent and drive performance and to identify and mitigate policies and practices that encourage inappropriate or excessive risks including fraud or manipulations of results

-The following practices mitigate risk associated with executive compensation:
+The following table illustrates the various Compensation Governance Policies and Practices that mitigate risk associated with executive compensation:

-- A balanced approach to variable incentive compensation with a mix of qualitative and quantitative objectives including both relative and absolute performance targets; - A performance based LTIP in which RUs and PUs are granted/awarded with vesting after approximately three years and metrics are based on both relative and absolute performance results; - Final AIP awards that are not determined until the completion of the audit of Crombie's consolidated annual financial statements; - The metrics in the AIP/RU/PU do not overlap; therefore employees are not paid twice for the same performance; - Financial performance attribution analysis reviewed quarterly by both the HRC and Audit Committee to identify and better understand the source of Crombie's earnings; and - · Board and HRC discretion to determine the amount, if any, of awards pursuant to Crombie's incentive programs.
+Practice ap va cc a ar ob in re ab pe n daianced pproach to ariable incentive ompensation with mix of qualitative nd quantitative bjectives including both elative and bsolute erformance proacts PUs are granted/ awarded with vesting after approximately three years and metrics are based on both relative Final AIP awards that are not determined until the completion of the audit of Crombie's consolidated annual financial statements.
+AIP/RU/PU do not overlap; therefore employees are not Financial performance attribution analysis reviewed quarterly by both the HRC and Audit Committee to identify and better understand the source of Crombie's earnings.
+Board and HRC discretion to determine the amount, if any, of awards pursuant to Crombie's incentive programs.
+Policies C Unit Ownership Policy Anti-Hedging Policy